-Achieve Pain-Free Kettlebell Training and Build a Strong Foundation to Become a Professional Kettlebell Trainer or Enthusiast
+Achieve Pain-Free Kettlebell Training and Build a Strong Foundation to Become a PRO Kettlebell Trainer or Enthusiast

 The most common exercises are covered, the ones you’re most likely having trouble with right now, but everything you need to know about those exercises is described in intricate detail.
-You will not only find information on how to prevent pain, the ‘why’ you need to do something a certain way will also be explained, because no one truly understands something fully until they understand the ‘why’.
+You will not only find information on how to prevent pain but the ‘why’ you need to do something a certain way will also be explained because no one truly understands something fully until they understand the ‘why’.

 You find other details that you won’t find elsewhere, like for example, information about the types of kettlebell grips available, would you believe it, there are more than 25!
 It’s not just a list of grips, it’s also explained how to execute them and what they’re most commonly used for, after all, search the internet and you will find many different grips mentioned and a lot of other misinformation, but I guarantee you that you won’t find the explanations you will find in this book.

 “A great book for anyone wanting to integrate kettlebells into their workouts.
 Taco covers a lot of information which will help you maximise your training.
 Links to videos are an added bonus and assist with the technical aspects of kettlebell training.”